Frequently Asked QuestionsCourts of Saskatchewan

 There is no central repository of court files in Saskatchewan.
 Instead, the files are stored at the court house where the matter was heard.
 Sometimes older court files are stored offsite and can take some time to locate.

 To initiate a search, contact the court office nearest where the matter would have been heard or registered.
-You can find a list of Queen’s Bench Judicial Centres along with contact information, as well as a list of Provincial Court permanent offices and their corresponding contact information on this website.
+You can find a list of Queen’s Bench locations along with contact information, as well as a list of Provincial Court offices and their corresponding contact information on this website.

 You will need to phone, write or fax the court office, as they are not able to accept email inquiries.
 The court staff may require you to complete a Request for Access form to begin the search.
 You will need the full name of the individual for whom you are requesting the search, as well as any other identifying information you have, including birth date.

 There is a fee for searching records at the Court of Queen’s Bench.
 Fees must be paid before a search begins.
 There may also be a fee for any photocopying required.

 Please note that on a day-to-day basis, practical considerations will affect how quickly court staff can provide responses to searches of court files for research purposes.
 The primary responsibility of court staff is to ensure that court operations run smoothly and the administration of justice is carried out.

 If the file you are searching for is very old, it may have been sent to the The Provincial Archives of Saskatchewan.